steveklabnik/steveklabnik.com/src/pages/writing/rusts-golden-rule.md

 bunch of incedental other things that had big effects on related hobbies.

 I learned MtG in the late 90s.
 The rules were a bit different then, but many of them are the same.
-The very first rule I was tought was sort of the "Magic Golden Rule," though in today's Comprehensive Rulebook, there are four of them.
+The very first rule I was taught was sort of the "Magic Golden Rule," though in today's Comprehensive Rulebook, there are four of them.
 This one is still the first, though: